0rigin-c0de/0rigin-c0de/README.md

 - #### 🙋‍♂️ I'm a self-taught developer from India.

-- #### 🔭 I’m currently focusing on React, and Open Source and also learning Backend Development.
+- #### 🔭 I’m currently focusing on React and Open Source, and exploring backend technologies.

-- #### 🌱 I’m currently learning JavaScript with React, and exploring backend technologies.
+- #### 🌱 I’m currently learning JavaScript with React, and Backend Development.

 - #### ❓ Ask me about anything related to Frontend Development.